 The Vice-Chancellor reported that the Centre for Science, Knowledge and Belief in Society (CSKBS) had been wound up and members of the CSKBS had been offered voluntary redundancy, which all had taken.
 Another University had expressed an interest in taking on the research staff for the period of the grant.
-The process had been well managed by the Director of Human Resources and the Deputy Vice-Chancellor cordial relations remained with the researchers and there had been no significant reputational damage.
+The process had been well managed by the Director of Human Resources, the Deputy Vice-Chancellor and the Dean of the Faculty of Arts,

+Society and Professional Studies; cordial relations remained with the researchers and there had been no significant reputational damage.